haber-viacheslav/phonebook/README.md

 ## Installation

+React: A JavaScript library for building user interfaces.
+Redux: A predictable state container for JavaScript apps.
+React Router: A library for routing and navigation in React applications.
+Emotion: A library for styling React components using CSS-in-JS.
+Material UI: A popular UI component library for React applications.
+Redux Toolkit: An official package from Redux that simplifies the process of writing Redux logic.
+Axios: A JavaScript library used for making HTTP requests.
+Formik: A library for building forms in React applications.
+Yup: A JavaScript schema validation library. react-icons: A library that provides a set of customizable icons for React applications.
+react-parallax-mouse: A library for creating parallax effects based on mouse movement. react-hot-toast: A library for displaying toast notifications in React applications. react-loader-spinner: A library for displaying loading spinners in React applications. react-redux: The official React bindings for Redux.
+react-router-dom: A routing library for React applications. prop-types: A library used for runtime type checking in React applications. redux-persist: A library for persisting and rehydrating Redux stores.

 To get started with the Phonebook project, follow these steps:

 1. Clone this repository to your local machine using git clone